NEW 2025 Dates Added for Professional Development Programs

 Internships, Mentorships & Community

-Bear in mind that many productions, including the larger, unionized productions do not accept unpaid volunteers or shadowing opportunities.
+Many productions, including the larger, unionized productions do not accept unpaid volunteers or shadowing opportunities.
 There may be some production companies open to more formalized internship opportunities, and one place to start research can be the CMPA’s membership database.

-Alternatively, student and independent films, local independent filmmaker societies and film competitions can provide informal internships.
-Mentorships in motion picture are for the most part informal, however more established mentorship programs can become available through industry organizations.
-Check out the Creative Pathways Opportunities page for relevant postings.
+Alternatively, student and independent films, local independent filmmaker societies and film competitions may provide informal internships.
+More established mentorship programs can become available through industry organizations, click on the Creative Pathways™ Opportunities page for relevant postings or visit the Creative BC Knowledge Hub to research industry organizations.

 View the different communities you can become connected to and the organizations specific to each in this list below: